BobHatcher/AddAllPermissionsToPermissionSet/README.md

 ## Summary / Purpose
 Takes a Permission Set and applies all permissions to all objects and all fields, or a list of specified objects and all fields on those objects.
 Intended to aid organizations who want to give users such as Admins maximum control over data in the system without using the System Administrator Profile.

+This will add to a given Permission Set:
+* Read, Write, Delete, View All, Modify All to all objects and Platform Events.
+You can exclude objects individually or namespace.
+* Read access to all fields on all objects, and optionally edit access
+* Assigns all Record Types for all Objects
+* Sets the Tab to Visible for all Objects
+* Assigns all Apex Classes
+* Assigns all Apex Pages
+* Assigns all Custom Apps

 ## tl;dr / I Just Want to Run This Thing / Instructions for Admins and Nontechnical People
 Two easy steps to run this on all your objects.
 You need to do this while logged in as a user with the System Administrator profile.